scott-fryxell/scott-fryxell.github.io/content/articles/same.md

 The choice is stark but clear – No more apple hardware, no more wealthy paternalism telling me they are here to keep me safe.
 I accept that apple has only made me safe for others to manipulate.
 I left instagram, facebook, twitter, never even considered tiktok or snapshot.
 I will not be your victim.

 I get to pick what I goes into my eyes.
-PWA is the only guarantee I could find that can cut the fucking mustard.
+PWA is the only guarantee I could find that can cut the mustard.
 You don't get to point and be scared about it.

-You don't support me mother fucker I don't support you.